stackbuilders/hapistrano/README.md

   '--keep-releases' argument passed via the CLI takes precedence over this value.
 If neither CLI or configuration file value is specified, it defaults to '5'
+* `linked_files:`- Listed files that will be symlinked from the `{deploy_path}/shared` folder into each release directory during deployment.
+Can be used for configuration files that need to be persisted (e.g. dotenv files).  **NOTE:** The directory structure _must_ be similar in your release directories in case you need to link a file inside a nested directory (e.g. `shared/foo/file.txt`).
+* `linked_dirs:`- Listed directories that will be symlinked from the `{deploy_path}/shared` folder into each release directory during deployment.
+Can be used for data directories that need to be persisted (e.g. upload directories). **NOTE:** Do not add a slash `/` at the end of the directory (e.g. `foo/`) because we use `parseRelFile` to create the symlink.
 * `run_locally:`- Instructions to run locally on your machine in the form of shell commands.
 Example: